mia-platform/documentation/docs/runtime_suite/crud-service.md

 # CRUD Service

 CRUD acronym stays for Create-Read-Update-Delete.
-The CRUD service purpose is to abstract a Data Collection allowing developers to expose CRUD APIs over the database in an easy, scalable and secure way.
+The CRUD Service purpose is to abstract a Data Collections allowing developers to expose CRUD APIs over the database in an easy, scalable and secure way.

 It's possible to configure CRUD Service with more that one collection and to scale it horizotally.

 In this section you will learn how to configure, deploy and use Mia-Platform CRUD Service.